vossisboss/tutorial-series/set-up-site-menu.md

 # Set up site menu for linking to the homepage and other pages

 This tutorial teaches you how to create a site menu to link to your homepage and other pages as you add them.
-This site menu will appear across all pages of your portfolio website, just like your footer.
+The site menu will appear across all pages of your portfolio website, just like your footer.

 Start by creating a template tag in your `base/templatetags/navigation_tags.py` file: